 8. You try to rationalize the relationship

-If you hear yourself saying things like “I’m not sure I really like him, but he’d make such a good father”, or “I’m not sure if I’m super attracted to her, but she’s such a good person”, or “I’m getting old – maybe I should settle for this person”, then you’re trying to justify the relationship to yourself against your own gut feelings.
-You should listen to reason, but you should also listen to your gut.
+If you hear yourself saying things like “I’m not sure I really like him, but he’d make such a good father”, or “I’m not sure if I’m super attracted to her, but she’s such a good person”, or “I’m getting old – maybe I should settle for this person”, then you’re trying to justify the relationship to yourself against what you really know is true deep down.

 Jealousy is widely regarded as a negative emotion to be shunned.
 But, jealousy is actually a sign of romantic love.
 If you find yourself not getting jealous when your partner is flirting with someone else (or similar activity that should normally provoke jealousy), it might be a sign that you’re no longer into them.

 11. Your relationship fails the “Time Machine” test

 If you could go back in time and make it so you never got into this relationship, would you do it?
 This is a simple test that tells you where your heart is.

 If you went on-line searching for advice about your relationship because you are unsure about it, that is an indicator that you’re not really into the person.
 When I’ve done it before, the relationship was doomed.
 When you’re in love with someone, you don’t need an article on the internet to tell you.

 These tests may seem obvious, but when you’re in the middle of a relationship, muddled with lots of emotions, you may be in denial (I have been there).
 Simple obvious tests like these might be just what it takes to show the truth.

 Now, if your relationship passed all of these tests, that doesn’t necessarily mean you’re right for each other.
 There are many other factors to consider!

 Sorry to sound so bleak, but when I talk to folks who are in successful long-term relationships, they tell me that they “just knew” it was right, and no one could tell them otherwise.